axd1967/free42s/README.md

 Don't believe me?
 Try http://www.hp42s.com/ (it's referenced in the [WP article](https://en.wikipedia.org/wiki/HP-42S)).

 # What is missing in this project
-There is more important stuff scattered around that belongs in the repository (or maybe better in subprojects, but they should remain together):
+There is more important stuff scattered around that belongs in the repository (or maybe better in subprojects, but they should remain together under a "master HP42 umbrella project"):

 * the Alternative HP-42S/Free42 Manual, written by José Lauro Strapasson and Russ Jones, in source form
 * documentation of the extensions